-- (1) Schedule 1 states- - (a) matters that may be appealed to- (i)either a tribunal or the P&E Court; or (ii)only a tribunal; or (iii)only the P&E Court; and - (b) the person- - (i)who may appeal a matter (the appellant); and - (ii)who is a respondent in an appeal of the matter; and (iii)who is a co-respondent in an appeal of the matter; - (iii) who is a correspondent in an appeal of the matter, and (iv) who may elect to be a correspondent in an appeal of - (iv)who may elect to be a co-respondent in an appeal of the matter. - (2) An appellant may start an appeal within the appeal period. - (3) The appeal period is- - (a) for an appeal by a building advisory agency-10 business days after a decision notice for the decision is given to the agency or - (b) for an appeal against a deemed refusal-at any time after the deemed refusal happens; or - (c) for an appeal against a decision of the Minister, under chapter 7, part 4, to register premises or to renew the registration of premises-20 business days after a notice is published under section 269(3)(a) or (4); or - (d) for an appeal against an infrastructure charges notice- 20 business days after the infrastructure charges notice is given to the person; or - (e) for an appeal about a deemed approval of a development application for which a decision notice has not been given-30 business days after the applicant gives the deemed approval notice to the assessment manager; or - (f) for any other appeal-20 business days after a notice of the decision for the matter, including an enforcement notice, is given to the person. - Note-
+- (1) Schedule 1 states- - (a) matters that may be appealed to- (i)either a tribunal or the P&E Court; or (ii)only a tribunal; or (iii)only the P&E Court; and - (b) the person- - (i)who may appeal a matter (the appellant); and - (ii)who is a respondent in an appeal of the matter; and(iii)who is a co-respondent in an appeal of the matter; - and (iv)who may elect to be a co-respondent in an appeal of the matter. - (2) An appellant may start an appeal within the appeal period. - (3) The appeal period is- - (a) for an appeal by a building advisory agency-10 business days after a decision notice for the decision is given to the agency or - (b) for an appeal against a deemed refusal-at any time after the deemed refusal happens; or - (c) for an appeal against a decision of the Minister, under chapter 7, part 4, to register premises or to renew the registration of premises-20 business days after a notice is published under section 269(3)(a) or (4); or - (d) for an appeal against an infrastructure charges notice- 20 business days after the infrastructure charges notice is given to the person; or - (e) for an appeal about a deemed approval of a development application for which a decision notice has not been given-30 business days after the applicant gives the deemed approval notice to the assessment manager; or - (f) for any other appeal-20 business days after a notice of the decision for the matter, including an enforcement notice, is given to the person. - Note-